-Instead of spending resources on new trails, efforts could be made to educate willing and interested people on backcountry skills and safety protocols, including winter preparedness.
+Instead of spending resources on new trails, efforts could be made to educate willing and interested people on backcountry skills and safety protocols.

 Provide workshops and classes that would support the public in matters such as orienteering, avalanche preparedness, outdoor safety, first-aid training, and leave no trace principles.
-Many local partners, like Alaska Marine Safety Education Association, the Sitka Fire Department and Search & Rescue, and the Alaska Department of Public Safety (DPS) have resources and expertise that could be shared with the public.
-Additionally, a gear library providing access to backcountry camping gear would provide access to new experiences for those without appropriate equipment.
-The Outdoors Empowered Network supports over a dozen member organizations around the country that host gear libraries as a way to reduce barriers to getting outside.
+A gear library providing access to backcountry camping gear would provide access to new experiences for those without appropriate equipment.